Home indemnity insurance

 Builder’s principal place of residence requirements

-The Act provides for a registered building contractor to build their own principal place of residence once every six years without having to obtain HII.
+The Act provides for a registered building contractor (individual) to build their own principal place of residence once every six years without having to obtain HII.
 A builder may seek exemption under section 25B(3) of the Act by making a statutory declaration they have not obtained an exemption in the previous six years and undertaking to provide HII to a subsequent owner(s) for seven years from the date the building permit was granted.

-For further information or advice about HII, contact Building and Energy on 1300 489 099 for the cost of a local call from anywhere in the state or email email@example.com.
+For further information or advice about HII, contact Building and Energy on 1300 489 099 for the cost of a local call from anywhere in the state or email firstname.lastname@example.org.
 The Home Building Contracts Act 1991 sets out what is legally required of builders and owners entering into a contract for residential building work.
-Copies of this Act can be viewed on the State Law Publisher website.
+Copies of this Act can be viewed on the Parliamentary Councel's Office website.
 An industry association, or insurer may also be able to assist.